dll-wu/Uni-Encoder/README.md

 The code is implemented using python 3.8 and PyTorch v1.8.1(please choose the correct command that match your CUDA version from [PyTorch](https://pytorch.org/get-started/previous-versions/))

 Anaconda / Miniconda is recommended to set up this codebase.

-There are only minor differences between the model files named "uni_encoder.py" in different directories, e.g., the pre-trained model used for the Douban corpus is "Bert-base-Chinese", not the English version.

 You may use the command below(cuda 11+):
 ```shell